THE HEART OF THE CHRISTIAN ERROR

 We are in a period of apostasy in America.
 God’s elect have been deceived into ungodliness by false doctrine.
 Error has been heaped on error until the believers are convinced Christ is just about to whisk them away to Heaven so they will not suffer.

-The burden of the Holy Spirit in America at the present hour is one of repentance.
-God’s people are to turn away from their sins and begin to keep the commandments of Christ and His Apostles.
+The burden of the Holy Spirit in America at the present hour is repentance.
+God’s people are to turn away from their sins and begin to keep the commandments of Christ and His apostles.
 We are to behave in a manner worthy of the Kingdom of God.

-If we do not repent, if we do not humble ourselves and turn away from our sins, you can be sure that God will come and bring America to account for the immorality that is so prevalent.
+If we do not repent, if we do not humble ourselves and turn away from our sins, you can be sure that God will come and bring America to account for the pervasive immorality.
 The blood of the murdered fetuses is crying out to God for vengeance.
 The judgment will be terrible beyond belief, a holocaust of holocausts.

 We can choose right now to live in a manner worthy of the Kingdom of God.
 If we do, people will see our good works and glorify God.
 We thus will overcome the accuser by the word of our testimony.